-This test applies to all types of NR UE release 15 and forward.
+This test applies to all types of NR UE release 15 and forward supporting Type I single panel codebook with at least 16 ports per CSI-RS resource.

-This test also applies to all types of EUTRA UE release 15 and forward supporting EN-DC.
+This test also applies to all types of EUTRA UE release 15 and forward supporting EN-DC and Type I single panel codebook with at least 16 ports per CSI-RS resource.